am1ru1/LargeQuoteTwitterBot/README.md

 -Multi-line capabilities for botSay

+-Perhaps introduce a module that, when the bot is run, follows all unfollowed people that follow the bot

--Perhaps incorporate botSay into quoteDeck as a parameter passed when running the script.
+-Perhaps incorporate botSay into quoteDeck as a parameter passed when running the script